KeepSafe/Switchboard/README.md

 devices.
 Use switchboard to
 * Stage-rollout new features to users
-* A/B-test things in your app
+* A/B-test user flows, messaging, colors, features
 * anything you want to remote-control

 Switchboard lets you control what happens in your app.
 Quick, easy, useful.